windelbouwman/sysroot-creator/README.md

   are skipped, since they are not required for cross compilation.
 Only header files, libraries and other regular files are unpacked.

+# Installation

+You can install this tool locally like this:

+    $ cargo build --release
+    $ ln -s `pwd`/target/release/sysroot-creator ~/.local/bin/sysroot-creator

 # Usage

 Create a configuration file, for example `my-sysroot-conf.toml`, describing your intended sysroot: